oscarjes/hn-reader/README.md

 2. Clone locally using `git clone git@github.com:oscarjes/hn-reader.git`
 3. Open the project folder `cd hn-reader`
 4. Install dependencies using `npm install`
+5. Run test using `npm test`
-5. Start your server using `npm start`
+6. Start your server using `npm start`
-6. Navigate to app in [browser](http://localhost:3000)
+7. Navigate to app in [browser](http://localhost:3000)
-7. Enjoy!
+8. Enjoy!

 ## Tech Choice

 The app was built using React.
-I used [create-react-app](https://github.com/facebook/create-react-app) to generate the scaffolding.
+I used [create-react-app](https://github.com/facebook/create-react-app) to generate the scaffolding, testing is done using Jest & Enzyme.

 ## Requirements